Syrian caretaker government: Education

-On 1 January 2025, the Minister for Education announced changes to the national curriculum via their official Facebook page, including the removal of all references to the Assad era from all subjects, and introducing censorship of other subjects under religious lines.
+On 1 January 2025, the Minister for Education announced changes to the national curriculum, including the removal of all references to the Assad era from all subjects, and introducing censorship of other subjects under religious lines.
 Under the new curriculum, evolution and the big bang theory would also be removed from science classes.

 Mentions of the pre-Islamic inhabitants of Syria, such as the Arameans and Canaanites, as well as the history of the ancient gods they worshipped (via the Canaanite religion and the ancient Mesopotamian religion) have also been removed.
 Texts relating to the role of Syrian women in the country's history and gender equality have been deleted, while the role of the historic Palmyrene Queen Zenobia has been downplayed, having been declared a "fictional character".

 The new curriculum includes changes to the way that Islam is presented, as according to the new education minister, Nazir al-Qadri, the previous revision presented Quranic verses in a 'wrong' way.
 Among other changes, the phrase "Defending the nation" is to be replaced with "Defending Allah".
 "Path to Goodness" has been changed to "Islamic Path", while "those who have are damned and have gone astray" has been changed to "Jews and Christians", a change described by CNN as part of an ultra-conservative interpretation of a Quranic verse.

 The changes were denied by education minister al-Qadri, who had announced that the only instructions that were given were for changes that included the removal of content "glorifying the defunct Assad regime" and changing the Ba'athist-era flag with the 'revolutionary' flag.
 The changes were met with mixed reactions, as they indicated a shift to a more conservative Islamist-style education system.

 Dissolution

-The government implemented the 2025 Interim Constitution of Syria, a provisional constitution ratified by Syrian president Ahmed al-Sharaa on 13 March 2025, establishing the basic law of Syria for a five-year transition period from 2025 to 2030.
+The government implemented the Constitutional Declaration of the Syrian Arab Republic, a provisional constitution ratified by Syrian president Ahmed al-Sharaa on 13 March 2025, establishing the basic law of Syria for a five-year transition period from 2025 to 2030.
 The Interim Constitution sets a presidential system with the executive power at the hands of the president who appoints the ministers, without the position of prime minister.
 On 29 March, the Syrian transitional government was announced by al-Sharaa at a ceremony at the Presidential Palace in Damascus, in which the new ministers were sworn in and delivered speeches outlining their agendas.
 The government replaced the Syrian caretaker government, which was formed following the fall of the Assad regime.